 - when employee’s meal periods are required or when such meal periods are to be deducted from work time.
 (This requirement does not apply when work is of such a nature that production or business activity ceases on a regularly scheduled basis);

 - total number of hours worked per day and per week;

 - rate of pay and wages paid each payroll period;

 - the amount of and reason for each deduction from the wages earned; and,

 - output of employee, if paid on other than time basis.

 An employer must, at the time of hiring, notify each employee about any hairstyle, facial hair or clothing requirement.
-Wisconsin Stat.
-103.14
+WI Statute 103.14